crystal-ball/componentry/guides/v3 Migration.md

 ## Breaking changes

 - The `$include-icons` variable is defaulted to `false` now.
-- Drawer and Accordion toggle no longer have default margin bottom, see the demo for an example of using the Drawer and Card component together.
+- Drawer and Accordion trigger no longer have default margin bottom, see the demo for an example of using the Drawer and Card component together.
 - The non-standard dropdown classes `dropup`, `dropright`, `dropleft` and `dropdown-menu` have been removed.